Guardians-DSC/GitRadar/backend/README.md

 ### Instalando

-No terminal, abra a pasta do projeto.
+No terminal, abra a pasta do projeto e abra a pasta do Backend.
 ```
-cd GitRadar
+cd GitRadar/backend
 ```
 Então, digite:
 ```